acbsp/bonafide.guru/en/contents.rst

-Sivarama Svami tries to convince readers that *ritvik-system* is not authoritative, by bringing forth his own false arguments, even though it came into play since 1975, and was subsequently approved by directive from (the July 9 1977) and signed personally by Srila Prabhupada.
-This kind of statements are nothing but an insult of our spiritual master Srila Prabhupada and the whole parampara.
-It is necessary for us to follow this system, since this was an order of *acharya* - representative of God.
+Sivarama Svami tries to convince readers that *ritvik-system* is not authoritative, by bringing forth his own false arguments, even though it came into play since 1975, and was subsequently approved by directive from (the July 9 1977) and signed personally by |SP|.
+This kind of statements are nothing but an insult of our spiritual master
+|SP| and the whole parampara.
+It is necessary for us to
+follow this system, since this was an order of *acharya* - representative of God.
 And as to initiation matter we can say that Srila Prabhupada continues to give it through his own books, which are